factcast/factcast/factcast-site/documentation-docsy/content/en/Setup/deployment-options.md

-Given, you have a redis instance nearby, what you'd need to do is to choose **one** instance with read-write access to the primary database to additionally **emit** the notifications, and your replica based FactCast Server to consumer those.
+Given, you have a redis instance nearby, what you'd need to do is to choose **one** instance with read-write access to the primary database to additionally **emit** the notifications, and your replica based FactCast Server to consume those.

 #### Emitter